umati/UA-CloudPublisher/Spec.md

 - ActiveProgram
 - State

 The properties Name, NumberInList, Id, and Number are fields of the DataSets.
-The value of CurrentState is mapped as a field of ActiveProgram and has a DataSet with its properties:
+The value of CurrentState is mapped as a field of State and has a DataSet with its properties:

 - Production
 - ActiveProgram